dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 )
 ```

-Note that, differently from Java, we defined the basic properties of the `Customer` class embraced in parenthesis after the class declaration.
+Note that, differently from Java, we defined the basic properties of the `Customer` class embraced in parentheses after the class declaration.
 In Kotlin, [this is called a primary constructor](https://kotlinlang.org/docs/reference/classes.html#constructors).
 We could define these properties in the class's body, and we could also define other constructors as well, but for our case this is enough.
 Also note that we have added two annotations, `@Id` and `@GeneratedValue`, to the `id` property.
-This syntax is exactly equals to Java's syntax, so I think you won't have any trouble here.
+This syntax is identical to Java's syntax.

 ### Creating a Repository for Customer

 The `CustomerRepository` interface that we are going to create will be very similar to what we would do on a regular Java Spring Boot application.
 To keep things organized, let's first create a directory called `persistence` in the `src/main/kotlin/com/auth0/samples/kotlinspringboot/` directory.
-In this new directory we are going to create a file called `CustomerRepository.kt` and add the following code:
+In this new directory, we are going to create a file called `CustomerRepository.kt` and add the following code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot.persistence